gost-dom/browser/docs/why-gost.md

 > neither that the "clean architecture" is superior in any way; it's just meant
 > as an example.
 All approaches have pros and cons.
 >
-> But the ability to stub out some dependencies is extremely powerful.
+> But the ability to replace some dependencies is extremely powerful.
 > Particularly when systems start to incorporate messages-driven aspects, or
 > other delayed processing the runtime behaviour becomes unpredictable, and
 > stable tests are more difficult to maintain.
 >
-> Replaceing some components to improve predictability can significantly
+> Replaceing components to improve predictability can significantly improve the
-> improve the stability of the test suite.
+> stability of the test suite.

 > [!caution]
 >